Sérgio Oliveira: Porto

-Born in Paços de Brandão, Santa Maria da Feira, Aveiro District, Oliveira arrived at FC Porto's youth system in 2002, at the age of 10.
-On 17 October 2009, he became the club's youngest ever player to appear for the first team, at the age of 17 years, four months and 15 days, in a 4–0 home win against Sertanense F.C. in the third round of the Taça de Portugal; during the game, he provided an assist for Hulk in one of the goals.
-The following month, he signed a renewed contract, running until June 2012 with a €30 million buyout clause.
+Born in Paços de Brandão, Santa Maria da Feira, Aveiro District, Oliveira arrived at Porto's youth system in 2002, at the age of 10.
+On 17 October 2009, he became the club's youngest ever player to appear for the first team, at the age of 17 years, four months and 15 days, in a 4–0 home win against Sertanense in the third round of the Taça de Portugal; during the game, he provided an assist for Hulk in one of the goals.
+He signed a renewed contract the following month, running until June 2012 with a €30 million buyout clause.

-Oliveira was loaned to S.C.
-Beira-Mar of the Primeira Liga for the 2010–11 campaign.
-He made his debut in the competition on 23 October 2010, playing one minute in a 1–1 away draw with F.C.
-Paços de Ferreira.
+Oliveira was loaned to Beira-Mar of the Primeira Liga for the 2010–11 campaign.
+He debuted in the competition on 23 October 2010, playing one minute in a 1–1 away draw with Paços de Ferreira.

-In the summer of 2011, still owned by Porto, Oliveira was deemed surplus to requirements by new manager Vítor Pereira as practically all Portuguese players, and joined Belgian Pro League club K.V.
-Mechelen.
-He scored his first career goals on 21 September in the sixth round of the national cup away to K.V.
-Oostende, two in a 3–0 victory; his one goal of the league season was a consolation in a 3–2 loss at Standard Liège on 25 November.
-In the following transfer window, in the same situation, he returned to his country and signed for F.C.
-Penafiel in the second division.
+In the summer of 2011, still owned by Porto, Oliveira was deemed surplus to requirements by new manager Vítor Pereira as practically all Portuguese players, and joined Belgian Pro League club Mechelen.
+He scored his first career goals on 21 September in the sixth round of the national cup away to Oostende, two in a 3–0 victory; his one goal of the league season was a consolation in a 3–2 loss at Standard Liège on 25 November.
+In the following transfer window, in the same situation, he returned to his country and signed for Penafiel in the Segunda Liga.

 Paços Ferreira

 Oliveira agreed to a three-year contract with Paços de Ferreira for 2013–14, also in the Portuguese top tier.
-In each of his two seasons, he scored twice in the league.
+In each of his two seasons, the first spent on loan, he scored twice in the league.